 Individual Board members visit areas of the Trust as and when required, particularly the Chair and Executive Directors.

-Board to Ward visits take place prior to each monthly Board meeting, across the Trust in both clinical and non clinical areas.
-This informs Board discussion and what we found is published on a quarterly basis through the Board's Quality and Safety report.
-The Board also receives staff/patient stories at each of the public Board meetings.
+Board to Ward visits take place prior to each Board meeting held in public, across the Trust in both clinical and non clinical areas.
+The Board also receives patient stories at each of its meetings.

 From April 2018 the processes to engage with staff and patients were enhanced.
 The report containing the detail can be found here, together with the first six monthly update on all the visits undertaken here and the latest report considered in May 2019 here.
 This has proved to be extremely worthwhile for Board members - and the feedback from staff has been really positive.
 Having more time to devote to visits when there isn't a meeting in public, enabling 1-1 work shadowing, and giving teams the opportunity to challenge Board members has been of real benefit.